jmmanso/digit_classifier/README.md

 http://ec2-54-219-168-245.us-west-1.compute.amazonaws.com/

-In the sections below we will cover the details of the application and walk through a local deployment on your machine.
+In the sections below we will cover some of the details of the application and walk through a local deployment on your machine.

 ### What are the app components?